usd-comp230/usd-comp230.github.io/pa2/index.md

 13. You can use Arrays class in your tests

 ## Asking for Help
-Feel free to ask the staff about anything from lecture.
-For this PA, you may find it especially helpful to go over the worksheets and code from the lecture on Array Lists and Linked Lists.
+Feel free to ask the instructor about anything from lecture.
+For this PSA, you may find it especially helpful to go over the worksheets and code from the lecture on Array Lists and Linked Lists.